2026 Cycling

 Red Lion, Huncote

 Twelve Embers and one guest were out today.
 The guest being Lila the granddaughter of Peter Wright who was visiting the UK having come via Japan and New Zealand.
 Eleven riders met at Huncote, one rider joined at Burbage Common and another Ember came for lunch.
 As predicted the weather was overcast but nowhere near as bad as forecast.
 We had light drizzle and cool winds but not the 40mph gusts predicted.
 We were all prepared so set off on time heading towards Earl Shilton (Clickers Way) bypass via Watery Gate Lane, passing over the flooded steam using the footbridge.
-From there it was a simple route on cycle ways going south west all the way to Burbage Common and the Acorns Coffee Shop.
+From there it was a simple route on cycle ways going south west all the way to Burbage Common and Acorns Coffee Shop.

 Having warmed up with hot drinks at the coffee shop we were now twelve and using Burbage Common road went east to Stoney Stanton.
 There we turned north and headed back to Huncote for lunch at the Red Lion where the thirteenth member joined us.
 Ben as ever prepared had Spike available who made it fourteen at the table.
 No mechanicals or punctures today so all good.
 After lunch we made our way home with quite a number doing significant additional miles on their bikes to get there.